Music of New York City: Electronic dance music

 Disco is an up-tempo style of dance music that originated in the early 1970s, with its center in the United States in New York.
 As discothèques grew more popular later in the decade, they began moving to larger venues as the sound became popularized by artists such as Newark native Gloria Gaynor.
 Many of these were in New York, including Paradise Garage and Studio 54.

 As the disco trend faded, dance clubs continued to have a home in New York into the 1980s in trendy clubs such as Danceteria, remembered perhaps best as the club where arguably dance music's diva, Madonna, began her career.
 Club music added electronically generated sounds and samples of music such as jazz, blues, and European and Japanese electronic music.

 In the early 1980s, house music, a direct descendant of disco, was forged in the underground clubs of Chicago, Detroit, and New York.

 Freestyle also originated in New York during the 1980s.
-A sound characterized by a mixture of Latin music beats and melodies fused with elements of hip hop and electro, it became popularized by New York natives such as Lisa Lisa & Cult Jam, Brenda K. Starr.
+A sound characterized by a mixture of Latin music beats and melodies fused with elements of hip-hop and electro, it became popularized by New York natives such as Lisa Lisa and Cult Jam and Brenda K. Starr.